Municipal Employee Guidebook last updated 07/29/2016.

-The Learning and Development Center at E. B. Cape Center is the City of Houston's Corporate University, located at 4501 Leeland St. It provides quality training that is relevant and beneficial to you and your department.
+The Talent & Organizational Development at E. B. Cape Center is the City of Houston's Corporate University, located at 4501 Leeland St. It provides quality training that is relevant and beneficial to you and your department.
 The center offers courses that are specific to the needs, objectives, and goals of the city.
 There are four basic training categories:

 - Technical training

 Learning for executive staff, managers, and supervisors is provided through such programs as the City Accreditation Program for Supervisors (CAPS) and the Leadership Institute Program (LIP).

 You may go to the E. B. Cape website at www.houstonhumanresources.org or call (832) 395-4900 for a comprehensive listing and description of all courses.
 You must seek supervisor approval for training classes.

 The city encourages you to vote in all city, county, state and national elections.
 Because polling places are open from 7 a.m. to 7 p.m., you can vote before or after working hours.
 If approved in advance by your supervisor, a maximum of two hours off with pay may be granted under certain work-related conditions.
 Refer to Absence, Administrative Procedure 3-11.

 You will be paid for jury duty and for time in court for city business within the scope of your employment.
 Proof of summons and attendance is required and should be given to your supervisor as soon as you receive it so your supervisor can plan for your time away from work.
 You should return to work upon completion of your court-related responsibility.
 Refer to Absence, Administrative Procedure 3-11.